Plan / toolsYour job: Narrow the machine field to one candidate.

 What users report: the "weak MB2e" complaint is almost always skipped or under-run decarb, not the machine.
 Burning smells trace to a dry bowl (not enough fat/lecithin) or running a 4-hour cycle on already-fine grind.
 Coarse grind + 2-hour cycle for delicate strains is the consensus fix.

-MagicalButter Machine
+MagicalButter MB2e

 ~$175We earn a commission if you buy through this link, at no extra cost to you.
 Why we recommend it.